gabrielbazan/sate/README.md

  * **id**: Unique identifier of the Execution.
  * **force_error**: Whether to simulate an error or not.
  * **creation_date**: When it was created.
- * **status**: When the Execution is saved into the database, its status is CREATED.
-    And once it is published to Kafka, it is updated to PUBLISHED.
-This status exists in case of the publication to Kafka failed.
-Possibly there should be a more robust error handling here, like deleting the record from the database if the publication to Kafka failed.

 #### Query Results